 The morning Intensive Outpatient Program (IOP) schedule is intended for individuals that require a more structured process to stabilize their health during recovery.
-A morning program can help establish balanced sleep and eating schedules that enable an individual to develop a healthy sober living routine.
+A morning program can help establish balanced sleep and eating schedules that enables you to develop a healthy sober living routine.

 The Morning IOP schedule is designed to meet the needs of those men and women who:

 - Have days free when their children are in school